murchandamus/bips/bip-update-process.md

 * Superseded-By: <BIP number>
 ```

 __BIP__: BIP number, or "?" before a number was assigned.
-Champions must not self-assign numbers.
-Numbers are assigned
+The proposal must not self-assign a BIP number.
+Numbers are
-by BIP Editors.
+assigned by BIP Editors.

 __Layer__: The Layer header documents which layer of Bitcoin the BIP applies to.
 See [BIP 123](bip-0123.mediawiki) for
 definitions of the various BIP layers.